Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 Your generated SDK should generate an operation header `parameter` with a single parameter called `clientName`.

+Expected header parameter: `default-name="true"`

+### Client_Naming_Header_response

+- Endpoint: `get /client/naming/header`

+Testing that we can project a header name.
+Your generated SDK should generate an operation header `parameter` with a single parameter called `clientName`.

-Expected header parameter: `default-name="true"` Expected response header: `default-name="true"`
+Expected response header: `default-name="true"`

 ### Client_Naming_Model_client